epogrebnyak/data-rosstat-kep/notes/readme.md

 Development notes
 =================

 This project goal is to make Russian economic statistics available as online time series database, in a fashion similar to  [FRED](https://research.stlouisfed.org/fred2/), [Quandl](https://www.quandl.com/) and other database sources.
 Hopefully it can make quantative research on Russian economy more accessbile/reproducible and less 'black box'.

-We take a publication from Rosstat as a group of MS Word files, make a raw CSV file, parse it to flat database rows stream and convert this steam to pandas and R dataframes and well as CSV, Excel files and some graphic output.

 Some day Rosstat will have an open API frondend to their data making this project irrelevant.
 So far it our best bet for open-source Russian economic data time series.

+In ```kep``` package we take a publication from Rosstat in MS Word files, make a raw CSV data file, parse it to flat database rows stream and convert this steam to pandas and R dataframes and well as to clean CSV, Excel files and some graphic output (one PDF and many png files).

 Main entry
 ----------

-Main entry point to ```kep``` package is [update.py](https://github.com/epogrebnyak/rosstat-kep-data/blob/master/update.py).
-Its listing is below:
+Main entry point to ```kep``` package is [update.py](https://github.com/epogrebnyak/rosstat-kep-data/blob/master/update.py), its listing is below:

 ```
 from pandas import pd